Skip to content

 Cablematic Dos Mil SLU Listed by gunra Ransomware Group

 On May 22, 2026, Spanish electronics distributor Cablematic Dos Mil SLU appeared on the leak site of the gunra ransomware group.
-The company, which sells networking equipment, cables, connectors, computer peripherals and audiovisual accessories across Europe, had internal files exfiltrated during a ransomware attack.
-While the exact number of individuals whose information was exposed remains unknown, anyone who has purchased from or corresponded with the company could be affected.
+The company, which sells networking equipment, cables, connectors, computer peripherals and audiovisual accessories across Europe, is claimed to have had internal files exfiltrated during a ransomware attack.
+While the exact number of individuals whose information may have been exposed remains unknown, anyone who has purchased from or corresponded with the company could be affected.

 Public reporting indicates that gunra listed Cablematic Dos Mil SLU on its leak portal and began publishing samples of stolen data.
 The compromised material consists of internal files taken after the ransomware operators gained access to the company’s systems.
 No confirmed total of records or specific customer database size has been released.
 The incident follows the group’s typical pattern of encrypting victim networks, exfiltrating documents, and then threatening public release unless a ransom is paid.